Invisalign Treatment In Bellmore, NY

 - Teeth-Grinding Protection — If you have a teeth-grinding or clenching habit, clear aligners can function as thin nightguards that will protect your teeth from excessive wear.

-Clear aligner technology has been improving over the years and can correct many malocclusions that once would have been too complicated for this form of treatment.
+Clear aligner technology has been improving over the years and can correct many malocclusions that were once too complicated for this form of treatment.
 Yet there are still some situations for which traditional braces would still be best.
-This can be discussed in detail with you.
+This can be discussed in detail with you at a consultation with your Bellmore, NY dentist.

 How Invisalign Works